All Johns Hopkins Medicine Entities comply with applicable Federal, State and jurisdictional civil rights laws.

-- provide free aids and services to people with disabilities to communicate effectively with us, such as qualified sign language interpreters; written information in other formats (large print, audio, accessible electronic formats, other formats); and
+- Qualified sign language interpreters to assist people to communicate effectively as needed; written information in other formats (large print, audio, accessible electronic formats, other formats)

-If you need these services, you or your representative may inform a member of your treatment team, such as a nurse, advance practice practitioner, or physician.
+If you need these services, you or your representative may inform a member of your treatment team, such as a nurse, advanced practice practitioner or physician.
+Interpreter services and JHM designated communication tools are provided free of charge.

 200 Independence Avenue, SW Room 509F, HHH Building